I am delighted to introduce you to our wonderful “I read. I write. I review.” Guest and Author Shelley Wilson

 My free-from journey is still only just beginning but thanks to all the positive changes I’ve seen so far it’s a journey I’m happy to be on.

 I’m sharing all my restaurant reviews, free-from articles, recipes, and highlights on my personal development blog which you can find HERE.

 Bio for Shelley Wilson:

 Shelley Wilson was born in Leeds but moved to the West Midlands when she was a youngster.
 She is a single mum to three teenagers and a crazy black cat called Luna.
-Her favourite things are vampires, mythology, history, and cooking.
-Shelley is an avid reader and blogger with a passion for Netflix binge watching sessions.
+Her favorite things are vampires, mythology, history, and cooking.
+Shelley is an avid reader and blogger with a passion for Netflix binge-watching sessions.

 She divides her time between blogging and writing motivational non-fiction books for adults, and the fantasy worlds of her YA fiction.

-Her non-fiction books combine lifestyle, motivation and self-help with a healthy dose of humour, and her YA novels combine myth, legend and fairy tales with a side order of demonic chaos.
+Her non-fiction books combine lifestyle, motivation, and self-help with a healthy dose of humor, and her YA novels combine myth, legend, and fairy tales with a side order of demonic chaos.

 You can check out all Shelley’s books